National Award-Winning Landscape Architect Lives and Breathes History with His Map Creations.

 - Map of Bernards Township: Bernards Township Library – Front right reading room

-- Map of Basking Ridge in Bernards Township: Bernards Township Library – Ask at Reference Desk
+- Map of Basking Ridge in Bernards Township: Bernards Township Library – Ask at the Reference Desk

 - Map of the Somerset Hills: Clarence Dillon Public Library Bedminster – Downstairs Community Room